Policy & Analysis

 Smart policy moves markets towards more energy-efficient and higher quality appliances, from high-efficiency ACs to cookstoves.
-We work hand-in-hand with governments to structure fair energy and quality standards, and with manufacturers, consumers, and others to label and promote standout products on- and off-the grid.
-Our suite of services includes everything from product testing and quality assurance, to energy labeling and consumer communications, to convening local manufacturers, to drafting standards, to measuring the outcomes of specific policies.
+We work hand-in-hand with governments to structure energy and quality standards, and with manufacturers, consumers, and others to label and promote standout products on- and off-the grid.
+Our suite of services includes everything from drafting standards, to product testing and quality assurance, to energy labeling and consumer communications, to convening local manufacturers, to measuring the outcomes of specific policies.

 Using Less Energy & Cutting Carbon